erda-project/docs/docs/en/1.5/manual/about/intro.md

 The three core scenarios of enterprise digital construction are "cloud", "business" and "data".

 Erda solves the problems of digital cloud platform and architecture by platform technology for better cloud management and usage, while business and data development are the key on cloud (for both public and private cloud).
-As the digital infrastructure for enterprises, Erda is supposed to achieve the goal that business generate data and data drive business.
+As the digital infrastructure for enterprises, Erda is supposed to achieve the goal that business generates data and data drives business.

 ## Relationship among Three Platforms